 A dark picture

-‘I think they are broken,’ says Cary Cooper, professor of organisational psychology and health at the Manchester Business School and author of Boards That Dare.
+‘I think they are broken,’ says Cary Cooper, professor of organisational psychology and health at the Alliance Manchester Business School and author of Boards That Dare.

 He explains that many boardrooms have lost the ability to effectively scrutinise how its decision will affect the wider workforce, and suggests lack of diversity as a cause.
 This doesn’t just mean more women and ethnic minorities, but diversity of background, perspective and experience.
 ‘We rarely get a research director on the board now,’ says Cooper.
 ‘We have a very old fashioned idea of what boards should be.’